SCThymian/bellabeat-case-study/bellabeat_case_study_github.md

 ## **3. Process**

 In this phase I will clean and manipulate the data properly to set the foundation for an accurate and meaningful analysis.
 For this purpose, I choose to use R due to it’s accessibility [(Open Source Posit Cloud)](https://posit.cloud/) , the amount of data I will be working with and because the fact that I can create quick data visualizations to gain insights, which I can share with the stakeholders later on.
 Bellow is the summary of the steps I took to complete this phase.
-For the detailed data cleaning report please click here.
+For the detailed data cleaning report please click [here](Scripts/Bellabeat%20Data%20Cleaning%20Report.R)..

-1. Setting up the work-environment(R):
+1. Setting up the work-environment(R): <br>
 First of all, we have to install and load all the needed packages that will aid us for the cleaning and analysis process:

 ![Abbildung image2](images/image2.png)
 ![Abbildung image3](images/image3.png)

-2. Importing  Dataset:
+2. Importing  Dataset:<br>
 Then, I am going to upload the .csv files that I 'll work with:

 ```